New Tradition Recipe Rosemary Walnuts

 Health Benefits

 Rosemary contains several potent antioxidants.
 One of the chief antioxidants is rosmarinic acid.
-This Compound can act to reduce inflammatory responses by altering the concentrations of inflammatory messenger molecules, such s leukotriene B4, making rosemary potentially useful for people with inflammatory conditions, such as rheumatoid arthritis, as well as bronchial and atherosclerosis.
+This Compound can act to reduce inflammatory responses by altering the concentrations of inflammatory messenger molecules, such s leukotriene B4, making rosemary potentially useful for people with inflammatory conditions, such as rheumatoid , as well as bronchial and atherosclerosis.

 SEA SALT